AColocho/movieproject/README.md

 2. What genre?
 3. What specific attributes can be observed in the top 10 movies?

-To futher clean the data, the assumption that people will go watch a movie with higher ratings was made.
-Therfore, we are only looking at movies that have a 50% rating or higher.
+To further clean the data, the assumption that people will go watch a movie with higher ratings was made.
+Therefore, we are only looking at movies that have a 50% rating or higher.

 The analysis began by examining the revenue of the whole dataset.
-It can be observed that revenue decreases expotentially as it gets into the billions.
+It can be observed that revenue decreases exponentially as it gets into the billions.
 The dotted line represents the mean of the data, which is about 595 million.
 ![Chart of all the data](images/revenue_all_data.png)

 The data was split into movies that perform average or better than average and movies that did not.